 If the unit is to run Super-Critical then the actual characteristics of the unit, after passing through the critical speed, may well be different to those below it, hence, such units should be balanced at running speed.

 A final complication arises if a unit is to operate at speed close to its critical lateral frequency.
-In this case there may be some finite movement of, say, to shaft section of a coupling and, hence, it becomes important to balance such a unit at the final running speed.
-In addition, if this unit is to be subject to multi-speed operation, such as might occur in a two speed motor driving a fan, then balance must be performed at both speeds with a compromise between the two unbalanced forces being made.
+In this case, there may be some finite movement of, say, to shaft section of a coupling and, hence, it becomes important to balance such a unit at the final running speed.
+In addition, if this unit is to be subject to multi-speed operation, such as might occur in a two-speed motor driving a fan, then the balance must be performed at both speeds with a compromise between the two unbalanced forces being made.

 G 16 Drive shafts (propeller shafts) with special requirements.
 Parts of crushing machinery, agricultural machinery and slurry or dredge pump impeller.
 Individual components of engines (gas or diesel).
 Crankshaft drives of engines with six or more cylinders under special requirements.

 G 6.3 Parts or process plant machines.
 Fans.
 Fly wheels.
 Pump impellers.
 Machine tool and general machinery parts.
 Normal electrical armatures.
 Individual components of engines under special requirements Marine main turbine gears (merchant service).